-How to Choose a Voice Teacher
+Want to Sing Better?
+Learn How to Choose a Voice Teacher with 5 Tips

-If you feel you have that special talent you want to develop, getting qualified instruction could be a first step toward learning to sing.
+If you feel you have that special talent & need to develop it, getting qualified instruction could be a first step toward learning to sing.

 Unfortunately, choosing the right voice teacher isn’t always easy.
 Use these tips to find the right singing teacher for you.

-Voice Training Qualifications
+1. Check the Voice Training Teacher’s Qualifications

-- Before choosing a voice teacher, ask about their qualifications.
+Before choosing a voice teacher, ask about their qualifications…

 - Have they been through training?

 Though not required, a voice instructor with qualifications or at least many years of experience to match will likely know more about how the voice works.